 1756 - The Fort Halifax Times - 1763

-Links to Resources - Historical Data for the French & Indian War, Fort Halifax and Frontier Forts, the Soldiers, Indians, and People of Colonial Pennsylvania
+Links to Resources - Historical Data for the French & Indian War, Fort Halifax and frontier forts, the soldiers, Native Americans, and people of Colonial Pennsylvania

 HISTORY of FT.
 HALIFAX